Back

 • You must bring the following required items:

-• Acceptable photo ID if you are an Away Student (defined below) or testing at a school you don't regularly attend.
-(Digital PSAT 10 ID requirements are on the College Board website at satsuite.collegeboard.org/psat-10/taking-the-test/what-to-bring-leave/what-to-bring.)
+• Acceptable photo ID if you are an Away Student (defined below) or testing at a school you don’t regularly attend.
+(SAT Suite ID requirements are on the College Board website located at sat.org/id-requirements.)

-• Fully charged Testing Device with the Exam App installed.
+• Fully charged Testing Device with Bluebook already installed.

-• Acceptable Calculator (defined below) if you choose not to use the built-in Desmos calculator in the Exam App.
+• Acceptable Calculator as described on the College Board website located at satsuite.collegeboard.org/psat-10/taking-the-test/what-to-bring-leave/calculator-policy if you choose not to use the built-in Desmos calculator in Bluebook.

 • Pen or pencil for scratch work (does not have to be a No. 2 pencil).

-• You may also bring the following items on test day (as listed on the College Board website at satsuite.collegeboard.org/psat-10/taking-the-test/what-to-bring-leave/what-to-bring) unless your school prohibits these items:
+• You may also bring the following items on test day (as listed on the College Board website located at satsuite.collegeboard.org/psat-10/taking-the-test/what-to-bring-leave/what-to-bring), unless your school prohibits these items:

 • A power cord and/or a portable charger.
 (We can’t guarantee you’ll have access to an outlet during testing.)